bridgecrew-perf7/LDOS--Deployment/04 LDOS 1.2.0/ldos.md

 <font color='teal'>The current installation will fail to install the Data Transformation Editor.
 Allow the tokens to be reset.</font>

+If you wish to install without troubleshooting:
+Do not unpack the tar.gz.
+* browse to: /lumada-dataops-suite/charts/data-transformation-editor-0.9.5.tgz/templates
+* double-click on: rabac.yml
+* change:  <font color='teal'>automountServiceAccountToken:</font><font color='red'> false</font> to <font color='green'> false</font>
+* update & save

 ---

 #### <font color='red'>Troubleshooting DTE Pod</font>